 Vol. 151, No. 21 — October 18, 2017

-Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 14(1) of the Canada National Parks Act (see footnote a), makes the annexed Regulations Amending the National Parks of Canada Wilderness Area Declaration Regulations.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 67 (see footnote a) of the Pest Control Products Act (see footnote b), makes the annexed Regulations Amending the Pest Control Products Regulations (Personal Use Import Exemption).

-1 The portion of item 2 of the schedule to the National Parks of Canada Wilderness Area Declaration Regulations (see footnote 1) in column 2 is replaced by the following:
+1 Paragraph 3(1)(f) of the Pest Control Products Regulations (see footnote 1) is replaced by the following:

 Coming into Force